mindok/hugodeploy/README.md

 1. Navigate to the source directory of your website
 2. Run `hugodeploy init` in the source directory of your hugo website.
 3. This will create a hugodeploy.yaml (if one doesn't exist) file in that directory with some sensible defaults.
-4. Edit hugodeploy.yaml, in particular to set up your sftp host, username and password.
+4. Edit hugodeploy.yaml, in particular to set up your ftp host, username and password.
 Most other options should be ok.
 If you want to specify a directory for tracking the deployed files you can the deployRecordDir and create that directory manually.
 Otherwise...
 5. [Optional] Run `hugodeploy init` again.
 This will now create a tracking directory (Deployment Record Directory) for storing a copy of what's on your server.
 6. Run `hugodeploy preview` to see a list of what will be sent to your deployment target
 7. Run `hugodeploy push` to upload files to your deployment target